Soyadrul/autodocking-ros2/README.md

 ```

 > [!WARNING]
-> If you want to execute the processing with the Raspberry Pi 5, instead of using the Jetson, follow the next instructions
+> If you want to execute the processing part with the Raspberry Pi 5, instead of the Jetson, follow the next instructions

 Open a new terminal and attach to running container
 ```bash